signalfx/signalfx-agent/docs/imm-otel.md

 * Response time in milliseconds of an API call
 * The number of unique users who logged in over the previous 24-hour period

 You can use the SignalFx Smart Agent to collect metrics for SignalFx Infrastructure Monitoring.
-See [Use the Smart Agent](https://docs.signalfx.com/en/latest/integrations/agent/index.html#smart-agent "Use the Smart Agent") for more information on using the Smart Agent.
+See [Use the Smart Agent](https://docs.signalfx.com/en/latest/integrations/agent/index.html#smart-agent "Use the Smart Agent") for more information.

 **Step 1: Install the SignalFx Smart Agent**